Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Methodology

-The nearest neighbor contrastive outlier removal step for the SCOPE algorithm is based on this strategy with two minor adjustments.
-First, rather than euclidean distance between sample feature spaces $F(X_i,\theta^t)$ and $F(X_j,\theta^t)$, cosine similarity is used.
-This is because cosine similarity is a standard distance metric for use with contrastive learning techniques that compare individual sample feature vectors.
+The Nearest Neighbor outlier removal step for the SCOPE algorithm is based on this strategy with three adjustments.
+First, rather than euclidean distance between sample features, cosine similarity is used.
+This is because cosine similarity is a standard similarity metric for latent sample-to-sample comparisons, and is particularly common for contrastive learning techniques.
 Secondly, rather than comparing distance to all samples within the supervised set, this comparison is made only for the samples within the predicted pseudo-label category.

-The Contrastive Nearest Neighbor Filtering algorithm is described in Algorithm 2.
-Let $X_{Si}$ and $F(X_{Si},\theta^t)$ be the labeled image and the corresponding manifold.
-Similarly let $X$ and $F(X, \theta^t)$ be the unlabeled image of interest and the corresponding manifold which belongs to class $c$ where $c = 1...10$.
-If the unlabeled manifold $F(X, \theta^t)$ has a cosine similarity score of above $\gamma$ with at least $k$ labeled samples with the same pseudo label of the corresponding class we add $X$ to the list of probable labeled candidates.
+Thirdly, in accordance with equation \ref{eq24}, we need to make use a maximum cutoff distance $\gamma$ in order for the Nearest Neighbor filter to identify a \textit{high density} space.
+Because \textit{cosine similarity} is a similarity metric, rather than a distance, the maximum distance $\gamma$ represents a minimum cosine similarity.
+Algorithm \ref{alg2} shows the pseudocode for the Nearest Neighbor filtering algorithm to select \textit{high confidence} samples.